 - Grounds for grieving a recommendation to non-reappoint shall include:

 - prima facie evidence of discrimination

 - procedural issues of sufficient magnitude to effect the outcome

 - Request for a review of a non-reappointment recommendation must occur within 30 days of receipt of notification of the intent to non-reappoint.

 - The Dean will solicit any necessary additional information relevant to the grievance, including a response from the appointing unit chair or director.

-- Materials and related correspondence will then be submitted by the Dean to the ASC Grievance Committee, who will deliberate on the matter following its standard procedures and make a timely written recommendation to the Dean.
+- Materials and related correspondence will then be submitted by the Dean to the ASC Personnel Committee, who will deliberate on the matter following its standard procedures and make a timely written recommendation to the Dean.